Vladlex/BodyBuilder/README.md

 #### Predefined

 Some values are predefined.
-Depends on using, they can be an option sets:
+Depends on using, they can be option sets:
 ```Swift
 let header = HeaderField.init(.allow, value: .allow([.get, .head]))
 ```